-2 LEAVE No TRACE: There are no trash cans in BRC.
+2 LEAVE NO TRACE: There are no trash cans in BRC.
 You must take out everything you bring in.

-- 3 PORTOS: Nothing goes in the portable toilets except human waste and 1-ply toilet tissue.
-If it wasn't in your body, don't put it in the potty! - 4 COMMERCE: BRC is based on a Gifting economy marketing, product promotion, and commercial activity are not welcome here. - 5 TRANSIT: Walking and bike riding are the chosen modes of transit in Black Rock City.
-Except for public agencies, specially-marked service vehicles and those licensed by the Department of Mutant Vehicles, NO cars, motorcycles, motor-scooters, ATVs, golf carts or go-carts are allowed to drive in our city or on the open playa around it. - 6 PERSONAL SAFETY: The Black Rock Desert is a harsh and challenging environment; you are responsible for your own safety.
-Nights on the playa are dark - illuminate yourself, your bike, and your artwork. - 7 FIRE: Participants using fire effects or burning their artwork must follow our Fire Art Safety Guidelines.
+3 PORTOS: Nothing goes in the portable toilets except human waste and 1-ply toilet tissue.
+If it wasn't in your body, don't put it in the potty!

+4 COMMERCE: BRC is based on a Gifting economy - marketing, product promotion, and commercial activity are not welcome here.

+5 TRANSIT: Walking and bike riding are the chosen modes of transit in Black Rock City.
+Except for public agencies, specially-marked service vehicles and those licensed by the Department of Mutant Vehicles, NO cars, motorcycles, motor-scooters, ATVs, golf carts or go-carts are allowed to drive in our city or on the open playa around it.

+6 PERSONAL SAFETY: The Black Rock Desert is a harsh and challenging environment; you are responsible for your own safety.
+Nights on the playa are dark - illuminate yourself, your bike, and your artwork.

+7 FIRE: Participants using fire effects or burning their artwork must follow our Fire Art Safety Guidelines.
 Structures must be 20 feet from anything burning (including burn barrels).
 Aerial flares, rockets, explosives and fireworks are prohibited.
 Keep at least one ABC fire extinguisher in a central, visible location in each camp and one in each camper or trailer.
 No fires of any kind are allowed on the unprotected playa surface.

-- sound systems must follow the Sound Policy.
-If you don't, Mutant Vehicle operators may lose their Mutant Vehicle license and the right to drive the vehicle for the rest of the event. - 9 LAWS: The Black Rock Desert is federal land, and Black Rock City is subject to local, state and federal laws, including those relating to controlled substances.
+8 SOUND: Be a considerate neighbor!
+Large-scale sound zones are along the 2:00 and 10:00 streets.
+Mutant Vehicles with sound systems must follow the Sound Policy.
+If you don't, Mutant Vehicle operators may lose their Mutant Vehicle license and the right to drive the vehicle for the rest of the event.

+9 LAWS: The Black Rock Desert is federal land, and Black Rock City is subject to local, state and federal laws, including those relating to controlled substances.
 The U.S. Bureau of Land Management (BLM) and Pershing County Sheriff's Office patrol BRC.
 You risk being cited, arrested and/or evicted if you break the law.
-Burning Man Project does not promote or condone illegal activity of any kind. - 10 FIREARMS & LASERS: The possession of firearms (including BB guns, air rifles and paintball guns) is prohibited in Black Rock City.
-Hand-held lasers are also prohibited. - 11 TICKETS & VEHICLE PASSES: Participants MUST purchase vehicle passes and tickets prior to arrival.
+Burning Man Project does not promote or condone illegal activity of any kind.

+10 FIREARMS & LASERS: The possession of firearms (including BB guns, air rifles and paintball guns) is prohibited in Black Rock City.
+Hand-held lasers are also prohibited.

+11 TICKETS & VEHICLE PASSES: Participants MUST purchase vehicle passes and tickets prior to arrival.
 All vehicles driven into Black Rock City must display a valid vehicle pass.
-All tickets are subject to the Nevada Live Entertainment Tax.
+All tickets are subject to the 9% Nevada Live Entertainment Tax.
 If you need to make a payment on site, please be prepared to do so with a credit card.
-Will Call closes on Saturday, September 2, at noon. - 12 EVENT ENTRY: Our Gate opens at 12:01 am Sunday, August 27.
+Will Call closes on Saturday, August 31, at noon.

+12 EVENT ENTRY: Our Gate opens at 12:01am Sunday, August 25.
 No one under 18 will be admitted without a parent or guardian.
 You are legally bound to the terms on the back of your ticket - read them!
 Anyone caught harboring stowaways faces citation, ejection from the event, and/or having their tickets voided.

-TOWARDS A SUSTAINABLE BLACK ROCK CITY

-In 2022, we brought our beloved city back.
-It was an unprecedented feat of Communal Effort, and an astounding achievement of logistical and cultural prowess.
-Thank you to everyone who contributed to the mighty endeavor of rebuilding Black Rock City after a two-year hiatus - the fabric of our community is as strong as ever.
-Now that we've proven we can rebuild, it's time to show the world that Black Rock City can be a prototype for redesigning a city even better than where it began.

-FOR MAP & DIRECTIONS TO BLACK ROCK CITY, SEE THE BACK COVER.